dgaydukov/cert-aws/da/README.md

 * create cloudsearch/elasticsearch clusters and try to put logs from ec2 there
 * try emr on t2 (with different engines hive/hbase/presto/spark)
 * kinesis firehose real example (with cf template)
+* use kinesis sdk and try java data streaming.
+In all example firehose consume data from data streams, but can we directly send data to it without data streams?